christopherritter/Encoding-Liminal-Space/Chapter-1_Interface-Protocol.md

 **Documentation Exchange Complete:**

-The Practitioner Log Interface is validated.
+The System Interface is validated.
 Your Initial Intention Baseline is archived.
 Your Digital Environment is configured.
 Your territory is documented.
 Your infrastructure is operational.

-***
+---

 ## Integration and Forward Movement

 You have established contact with the system.
 You have documented your territory.
-You have validated the Practitioner Log Interface through conversational exchange.
+You have validated the System Interface through conversational exchange.
 You have articulated your initial intention.
 You now possess the foundational infrastructure for conscious navigation within encoded landscape.

 What follows is lived practice.
 Chapter 2 introduces **denoising** as the fundamental operation—the process through which chaos and constraint collaborate to crystallize structure from noise.
 You will understand denoising simultaneously as computational mechanism and consciousness principle.
 Then you will generate, observe, and instruct the System Interface to document your first direct encounter with the system's responsiveness to your attention.